SubhiH/HandGesturesDroneController/README.md

 ---

-  3. Drone Controller: Ardupilot system is used in this module.
+  3.  **Drone Controller**: Ardupilot system is used in this module.
 A simple system is built using dronekit library and MAVLink messages.

 ---